 THE PEONIES CLAIM TO FAME is longevity, with plants documented to have lived for 50 to 70 years.
 A mature plant will usually take up a three foot space and produce a large number of blooms.
 Care requirements are minimal.
 Although the initial investment is greater than for an annual flower, the life span of this perennial plant makes it a smarter purchase.
 After flowering and until the first Fall freeze, the deep green foliage can make a lovely backdrop for other colorful flowers or plants.

 Mature Peony Root

-PEONY CAREincludes 1) light fertilization with a tulip/daffodil bulb fertilizer at emergence and after bloom; 2) removal and disposal of foliage after Fall freeze; and 3) maintaining only 2" of soil cover over the upward facing growing eyes (shallower in warm zones).
-The main disease affecting peonies is botrytis, or grey mold, which is a fungus and should be treated with copper sulfate or other fungicides.
+The main disease affecting peonies is botrytis, or grey mold, which is a fungus and should be treated with copper sulfate or other fungicides (Such as fungicides for black spots on roses).
 Allow for air circulation around the plant and destroy the foliage after Fall freezes to reduce the possibility of disease.
-Contact us for care in extreme cold climates or hot climates.

 TIME TO FERTILIZE:

 We recommend a 10-20-20 or tulip/daffodil fertilizer.
 There are some perennial plant fertilizers out now also.
 The main thing is to keep the nitrogen content low.
 Too much nitrogen causes lots of foliage growth, but doesn't encourage bloom.
 And don't overdo it.

 If you didn’t cut the old foliage off at the ground last fall, better get it done.
 And please, don’t pull the old stems, as the buds for new growth are formed on the sides of the old stems!
 Unlike daffodil foliage, which I just grab and pull after it has turned yellow, doing this to a peony will destroy your plant.